-VAHC works closely with the Vermont Housing Finance Agency and other state partners to help produce an annual research report, Between a Rock and a Hard Place: Housing and Wages in Vermont, gathering key information on the housing needs of low-income Vermonters.
-We are a valuable information resource for Vermont's affordable housing community through our blog, email alerts, periodic electronic newsletter and website.
+The Coalition is a valuable information resource for Vermont's affordable housing community through our blog, email alerts, periodic electronic newsletter and website.
 We convene monthly networking meetings for members to discuss federal and state policy developments, best practices, and other issues of mutual interest.
 The Coalition is a lead organizer for statewide and regional housing conferences and trainings.
 VAHC is directly involved in helping to organize residents of at-risk affordable housing and in efforts to preserve existing subsidized housing statewide.
 Our members are also focused on turning back the increase in homelessness among families with children and the need for various types of supportive housing for people with specialized housing needs.

 The Coalition also follows federal policy on housing and homelessness very closely, providing Vermont's Congressional delegation with feedback on the potential impacts of policy changes on low-income Vermonters.
 The housing community is in the midst of the most significant changes in federal housing policies in decades.
 Together with our national and regional partners, we are actively engaged in the struggle to prevent unprecedented budget cuts aimed primarily at low income people, and to preserve key federal housing resources amid a dramatic shift of responsibilities to state and local government.

 For almost 20 years, the VAHC has been Vermont's lead agency for the New England Housing Network, a broad regional coalition of housing and community development organizations first formed in 1995 to respond to similar dramatic changes in federal housing policy at the time.
 As the state partner for the National Low Income Housing Coalition, the premier national housing advocacy organization, we work with other state coalitions from across the United States to preserve and improve key federal housing programs.